 Most oil pollution is different than the pictures you see of oil covered beaches following a major spill or accident.
 In fact, poorly maintained vehicles are one of the biggest causes of oil pollution in our waterways.
 Leaking automotive fluid goes from car to street, street to storm drain, and from the drain to our rivers, lakes, and streams.

 With over 250 million cars on the road, small spills add up to big problems.
 Just one pint of motor oil can make an oil slick larger than a football field, and it’s estimated that Americans spill 180 million gallons of used oil each year.
 That’s 16 times the amount spilled during the Exxon Valdez disaster!
 By quickly fixing leaks, you can help protect both your vehicle and our water resources.

 Many auto parts suppliers recycle used motor oil.
-Check this directory for local shops that will accept your used motor oil:
+Check these directories for local shops that will accept your used motor oil.

 Household Hazardous Waste

 Per EGLE: Used oil in a liquid form CANNOT be disposed of by any of the following methods:

 Dumped down drains or sewers or into surface or groundwater